First constraints on non-minimally coupled Natural and Coleman-Weinberg inflation and massive neutrino self-interactions with Planck+BICEP/Keck: Non-minimally coupled inflation

 Thus, we take into account the Coleman-Weinberg potential for two different cases: \begin{itemize} \item Above the VEV: $\phi>v$, \item Below the VEV: $\phi<v$. \end{itemize}

 Using eq. \eqref{nonminimal_coupls1}, the form of Coleman-Weinberg potential in the Einstein frame can be obtained as follows

 This potential with minimal coupling, $\xi=0$, is already taken into account in the refs.~\cite{shafi2006coleman, barenboim2014coleman, kannike2014embedding, shafi2015primordial,Smith:2008pf,Rehman:2008qs,Okada:2014lxa}.
-The potential form in equation \eqref{cwpotE} for both Metric and Palatini formalism was considered previously in these studies~\cite{bostan2020quadratic, bostan2021palatini} with details.
-Also, this form of Einstein frame Coleman-Weinberg potential with non-minimal coupling to gravity for $w_{r}=0$ and different reheating temperature values was considered with detail in~\cite{maji2023monopoles}, they use Metric formulation of gravity.
+The potential form in equation \eqref{cwpotE} for both Metric and Palatini formalism was considered previously, for instance ref.~\cite{Bostan:2018evz} for Metric, ref.~\cite{Bostan:2020pnb} for Palatini with details.
+Also, this form of Einstein frame Coleman-Weinberg potential with non-minimal coupling to gravity for $w_{r}=0$ and different reheating temperature values was considered with detail in~\cite{Maji:2022jzu}, they use Metric formulation of gravity.
 On the other hand, in this work, we present our results for the non-minimally coupled Coleman-Weinberg potential, which is defined in eq. \eqref{cwpotE}, in both Metric and Palatini formulations for $w_{r}=1/3$ in the light of massive neutrino interactions.
 It is important to note that here, ref.~\cite{choudhury2022massive} examined the Coleman-Weinberg potential in the light of massive neutrino interactions in a minimal coupling case, so by taking $\xi=0$.